 The Impact of Adoption Language on Birth Mothers

 In honor of National Adoption Month 2020, NCFA is featuring various stories and perspectives on adoption.
-Today we welcome guest blogger Jessica, a birth mom, working to raise awareness about the impact of harmful adoption language on birth mothers to educate those in the adoption community and beyond about choosing their words more carefully.
+Today we welcome guest writer Jessica, a birth mom, working to raise awareness about the impact of harmful adoption language on birth mothers to educate those in the adoption community and beyond about choosing their words more carefully.
 Our thanks to Brave Love for sharing Jessica's story.

 The more time I spend reaching out to others about the truth in adoption, I find the skewed words and ideas many individuals have on the placement of a child, from a mother and father that love him/her so dearly.